 - if the building has been converted into a block of self-contained flats, of which fewer than two- thirds are owner-occupied

-Help to decide if you need a fire certificate
+How to determine if you need a fire certificate

-Use the flow chart below to help you decide if your property is an HMO.
-If you're not sure, please contact the Jersey Fire and Rescue Service for advice.
+Use this flow chart to decide if your property is an HMO.
+If you're not sure, contact the Jersey Fire and Rescue Service.

 Download the Houses in Multiple Occupation (HMO) flow chart (size 48kb)